abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ### Products as Objects

 In the previous chapter, we established the correspondence of various concepts in programming languages and set theory --- sets resemble types, and functions resemble methods/subroutines.
 This picture is made complete with products, that are like stripped-down _classes_ (also called _records_ or _structs_) --- the sets that form the product correspond to the class's _properties_ (also called _members_) and the functions for accessing them are like what programmers call _getter methods_ e.g. the famous example of object-oriented programming of a `Person` class with `name` and `age` fields is nothing more than a product of the set of strings, and the sets of numbers.
-And objects with more than two values can be expressed as compositions of nested products (e.g. a record with 3 members $a$, $b$ and $c$ could be expressed as nested tuples ($a$, ($b$, $c$)), or more formally $a \times b \times c$.
+And, as we showed, objects with more than two values can be expressed as compositions of nested products.

 ### Using Products to define Numeric Operations